jaydenwu17/jaydenwu17.github.io/index.md

 # News
+**2020/07**--Our paper on efficient reinforcement learning has been accepted to RA-L and IROS 2020.
 **2020/02**--I passed my [Graduate Board Oral (GBO) examination](https://homewoodgrad.jhu.edu/academics/graduate-board/graduate-board-oral-exams/).

 **2020/01**--Our paper on robot imagination of chair affordance has been accepted to ICRA 2020.